Deep-Symmetry/carabiner/README.md

-If the bpm value is missing, cannot be parsed as a floating point number, or is outside the range from 20.0 to 999.0, the session tempo is left unchanged and Carabiner responds with the message `bad-bpm ` followed by the argument you supplied.
+If the bpm value is missing, cannot be parsed as a floating point number, or is outside the range from 20.0 to 999.0, the session tempo is left unchanged and Carabiner responds with the message `bad-bpm `.

 > If your client wants to use a tempo outside the range supported by
 > Link, Ableton recommends setting the Link tempo to the closest